 The Time and Place Book Tag was created by Jen Campbell more than a year ago.
 I decided to do it, rather belatedly, after considering the possibility of giving away my three horrible Jane Austen’s Wordsworth Classics editions, but deciding to keep them because I associate two of them with a specific time and place in my life.

-I decided then to do a blog post about the books that I remembered reading at a specific point in my life.
-However, I recalled having already seen a similar content around and, after some research, I rediscovered Jen’s video on YouTube.
-The Time and Place book tag consists on choosing 10 books from our shelves that we associate with a specific time and place in our lives, and explain the story behind the choices and what the books are about.
+I decided then to write a blog post about the books that I remembered reading at a specific point in my life.
+However, I recalled having already seen a similar type of content around and, after some research, I rediscovered Jen’s video on YouTube.
+The Time and Place book tag consists in choosing 10 books from our shelves that we associate with a specific time and place in our lives and explaining the story behind the choices and what the books are about.
 I’m going to cheat a bit, since I’ve only chosen seven books.

 Persuasion and Sense and Sensibility by Jane Austen

-Persuasion focus on Anne Elliot who breaks her engagement to Frederick Wentworth after being persuaded by her friend that the match was unworthy of her.
+Persuasion focuses on Anne Elliot who breaks her engagement to Frederick Wentworth after being persuaded by her friend that the match was unworthy of her.

-Sense and Sensibility is pretty much about how two different sisters deal with love in a society where status is quite important, one being impulsive and the other more concerned with social conventions.
+Sense and Sensibility is pretty much about how two different sisters deal with love in a society where status is quite important, one being impulsive and the other more concerned about social conventions.

 Pride and Prejudice by Jane Austen

 I clearly remember having Pride and Prejudice (more accurately the Portuguese translation of it) on my bedside table at my room while I was at University studying for my bachelor’s degree and a friend of one of my flatmates coming in and asking me to borrow it as soon as I finished it.
 That happened sometime around the beginning of 2006.
 At the time, I was not even reading that many books for leisure, but I became really interested in the novels by Jane Austen after watching the Pride and Prejudice film adaptation directed by Joe Wright.